Skip to content

 Run with Docker Compose

-The repository ships a docker-compose.yml that builds the image locally and binds it to 127.0.0.1:8080.
+The repository ships a docker-compose.yml that builds the image locally, publishes port 3270 on this host, and requires a sign-in.

 Quick start